maxpumperla/elephas/README.md

 ![Elephas](elephas.gif)

 ## Introduction
 Elephas brings deep learning with [Keras](http://keras.io) to [Spark](http://spark.apache.org).
 Elephas intends to keep the simplicity and high usability of Keras, thereby allowing for fast prototyping of distributed models, which can be run on massive data sets.
-As an introductory example, see the following [iPython notebook](https://github.com/maxpumperla/elephas/blob/master/examples/Spark_ML_Pipeline.ipynb).
+For an introductory example, see the following [iPython notebook](https://github.com/maxpumperla/elephas/blob/master/examples/Spark_ML_Pipeline.ipynb).

 ἐλέφας is Greek for _ivory_ and an accompanying project to κέρας, meaning _horn_.
 If this seems weird mentioning, like a bad dream, you should confirm it actually is at the [Keras documentation](https://github.com/fchollet/keras/blob/master/README.md).
 Elephas also means _elephant_, as in stuffed yellow elephant.